grotius-cnc/debian_distro_live_build_post_tweaking/create-mint-rt.md

 	Check your /etc/sysconfig/ethercat file if this line is present below your mac adres :
 	DEVICE_MODULES=generic

-Leave only start ethercat at boot by editing :
+Leave only start ethercat at boot by editing.

 	sudo crontab -e

-Wanna know your mac adres :
+Wanna know your mac adres.

 	ip link show